ccrma/fauck/README.md

 On macOS, you should expect to see a `Faust.chug` directory.
 Copy it to `usr/local/lib/chuck`.

-On Linux you should see `Faust.chug` and a `faustlibraries` sibling.
-Copy both as siblings to `usr/local/lib/chuck`.
+On Linux you should see `Faust.chug`.
+Copy it to the chugins directory.
+Also download `https://github.com/grame-cncm/faustlibraries` next to the Faust.chug and name it `faust`.

 Then run chuck with a FaucK example.